 Iguazu Falls is accessible from both Brazil and Argentina, and it also borders Paraguay.
 Both Brazil and Argentina have nearby airports and gateway cities to this natural wonder.
 Most international travellers fly into either Brazil’s Foz do Iguaçu Airport (IGU) which is 30 minutes’ drive from the city of Foz do Iguaçu, or Cataratas del Iguazú International Airport (IGR) in Argentina, which a similar distance from Puerto Iguazú.
 The most convenient route for many visitors is flying from major South American cities like Rio de Janeiro or Buenos Aires.
 You can also travel there by long distance bus from major cities like Buenos Aires.

-Travelling to Iguazu Falls from Rio de Janeiro
+How to travel to Iguazu Falls from Brazil

 The best way to get to Iguazu Falls from is to get a cheap flight from Rio de Janeiro, which takes 2 hours and 20 minutes.